Watford and Middlesbrough interested in taking Chelsea's Baba Rahman on a season-long loan | Goal.com

 Chelsea left-back Baba Rahman has offers for a season-long loan move to Championship clubs Watford and Middlesbrough, with the EFL transfer window not closing until October 16.

-The 26-year-old has not reached his potential since coming to Stamford Bridge in a £14 million ($18m) deal from Augsberg.
+The 26-year-old has not reached his potential since coming to Stamford Bridge in a £14 million ($18m) deal from Augsburg.

 His initial struggles were made worse by a cruciate ligament injury at the African Cup of Nations with Ghana that have left him struggling to hit peak fitness ever since.